Beth Richie: Education and achievements

-Richie earned a bachelor's degree in Social Work from Cornell University in 1979, a Master of Social Work from Washington University in St. Louis in 1980, and a Ph.D. in Sociology with a Certificate in Women's Studies from The Graduate School and University Center, City University of New York in 1992.
-Beth Richie has written Compelled to Crime: the Gender Entrapment of Black Battered Women, which was based on the controversy of crime, race, and gender.
+Richie grew up in Shaker Heights, Ohio, graduating from Shaker Heights High School in 1975.
+Richie earned a bachelor's degree in Social Work from Cornell University in 1979, a Master of Social Work from George Warren Brown School of Social Work at Washington University in St. Louis in 1980, and a Ph.D. in Sociology with a Certificate in Women's Studies from CUNY Graduate Center in 1992.
+Richie has written Compelled to Crime: the Gender Entrapment of Black Battered Women, which was based on the controversy of crime, race, and gender.
 She was also the author of Arrested Justice: Black Women, Violence and America's Prison Nation.
 This book focuses on the mass incarceration during the anti-violence shift of black women in the United States that involved gender violence and criminal justice policies.
-Beth Richie has been awarded by the United States Department of Health and Human Service for The Advocacy Award, also by the Union Institute for the Audre Lorde Legacy award and also awarded from the Violence Intervention Project for the Visionary Award.

 Research

-Beth Richie then creates groups that are like rehabilitation for women to overcome their past experiences of violence and aggression.
-Beth Richie was an advocate for anti-violence and studied criminology, law, and also was a justice scholar.
+Richie then creates groups that are like rehabilitation for women to overcome their past experiences of violence and aggression.
+Richie was an advocate for anti-violence and studied criminology, law, and also was a justice scholar.
 She gathered documented stories of women that had faced unjust legalities, to remove the anti-violence struggles and also to consider the factors that later were drawn to advocacy and reform.
 She had identified that within revealing how it learns the focus on “neutral gender”, the powers that result in intimate partner violence, and attendant remedies have impacted the black communities in the same structure that they reject to analyze the violence that women may experience in the powers of another individual, such as economic exploitation and heterosexism.